allthings-archive/awscurl/README.md

 [GitHub personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with `repo` scope and set it as `GITHUB_TOKEN` environment variable.

-Commit your changes, create a git tag and execute `make` to cross-compile the binaries.

-Then execute the following to release the binaries on GitHub:
+Commit your changes, create a git tag and then execute the following to release the binaries on GitHub:

 ```sh
 make release